manvendra22/image-text-reader-backend/README.md

 # Watson Visual Recognition

-> Watson Visual Recognition is a responsive web app to identify scenes and objects in images using The IBM Watson™ Visual Recognition service.
+> A responsive web app to identify scenes and objects in images using The IBM Watson™ Visual Recognition service.

 ### Live Link